-Every semester students take Writer’s Workshop, a Writer’s Seminar, and a Mentored Study and an Elective.
+Every semester students take a Writer’s Workshop, a Writer’s Seminar, a Mentored Study, and an elective.

 Workshops are designed to establish a community of writers while focusing on the individual writing direction and practice of each student.
 Students are encouraged to revise and complete ongoing writing projects and explore new directions for further writing.

 Students engage in evaluation and constructive criticism of each other’s work.
 Discussions are based on the manuscripts of students in the workshop and informed by relevant readings.

 MFA in Writing offers three regular workshops every semester; Fiction, Poetry and Creative Nonfiction.

 Writer’s Seminars are composed of both literature seminars and practicum seminars, which provide a foundation of knowledge and experience for the contemporary creative writer.

 Literature seminars offer craft-orientated studies of literature and criticism that inform and inspire the students' writing.